Lacusch/so_long/README.md

   - flood_fill function
   - debug leaks and crashes
     + Invalid read /write at big string, debug /rewrite function
+	+ Read returns 0 if we get to the end of file !!!!!!

 - Check for leaks and smooth movements
 - Sometimes it randomly crashes !!!